tom-power/katcher/README.md

 [![](https://jitpack.io/v/tom-power/katcher.svg)](https://jitpack.io/#tom-power/katcher)

-A Kotlin class for using regex to do something like pattern matching with case classes in [Scala](https://docs.scala-lang.org/tour/pattern-matching.html).
+Class for doing pattern matching with regex in Kotlin.

-Inspired by questions about the availability of similar in Kotlin, particularly [this one](https://discuss.kotlinlang.org/t/using-regex-in-a-when/1794) and related suggestions.
+Inspired by questions about the availability of [pattern matching](https://docs.scala-lang.org/tour/pattern-matching.html) features in Kotlin, particularly [this one](https://discuss.kotlinlang.org/t/using-regex-in-a-when/1794) and related suggestions.

 Use by calling `match` on a `CharSequence` with a lambda that will have available: